ruhulaminparvez/Call-Ambulance/README.md

 ## Call-Ambulance 🚑
-***My First Android Studio (DBMS Course) Project, which is mainly created for understand Android App Development, Java, SQL 🛠✌***
+***My First Android Studio (DBMS Course) Project, which is mainly created to understand Android App Development, Java, SQL 🛠✌***

 ### INTRO 🙂

-*The Project want to work its name *📞Call Ambulance🚑.* In our country Bangladesh Government officially launched the 999 emergency helpline.
-But it’s worked very slowly that’s way people get suffered.
-In our project call ambulance, we want to ensure that people have to a better emergency services in their critical moments.*
+**The Project wants to work its name *📞Call Ambulance🚑.* In our country Bangladesh Government officially launched the 999 emergency helpline.
+But it’s worked very slowly that’s why people get suffered.
+In our project call ambulance, we want to ensure that people have better emergency services in their critical moments.*

 ### MOTIVATIONS 🗽🤞

-•	*October 5 2018
+•	*October 5, 2018
-An ambulance went out of control and it cause an accident, five people died and also there was a patient who was pregnant.
-According to reporters the ambulance was not in good condition.*
+An ambulance went out of control and it causes an accident, five people died, and also there was a patient who was pregnant.
+According to reporters, the ambulance was not in good condition.*

 •	*An untrained ambulance helper ran over the victims at the entrance of Dhaka Medical College Hospital (DMCH) emergency gate during the accident, according to Dhaka Tribune reports.*